JRSijsling/picard_curves/README.md

 Prerequisites
 --
 An installation of both Magma and SageMath is required to run all of the code.
-In addition, you need to install the Magma package [`echidna`](http://iml.univ-mrs.fr/~kohel/alg/index.html) by David Kohel to gain access to an implementation of the Dixmier--Ohno invariants.

 You will also benefit from installing a recent version of [`MCLF/mclf`](https://github.com/MCLF/mclf), but this is not mandatory.

 Magma installation
 --